avk653/bingo-billionaires/README.md

-I have moved all the html code and other things into pages to keep it all together the base code file is just a page without any content accountsLO is the page for accounts with them logged out accountsLI is the page for the accounts with them logged in (still need to add it but it is mainly finished)
+I have moved all the html code and other things into pages to keep it all together the base code file is just a page without any content accountsLO is the page for accounts with them logged out accountsLI is the page for the accounts with them logged in